ProtectedBranchOrg/branch-demo/README.md

-commit prasannarajezzy 1(bypass because admin) commit prasannaMain 1(bypass because of option to bypass given by setting in PR) commit prasanna4044 1
+commit prasannarajezzy 1(bypass because admin) commit prasannaMain 1(bypass because of option to bypass given by setting in PR) commit prasanna4044 1 commit prasannaMain(Remove from bypass changed approval to 1 review prasanna4044)